BeaniMarcelo/BeaniMarcelo/README.md

 👋 Hi, I’m Marcelo Beani, 29yd and a full professional in IT.
 -  I have a Bachelor on System Information and a Post Graduation on Project Managment.
 -  Already have 8 years as technical suport experiencia and 2 years with Manual Testing in C#.
--  Trying to work as Dev in this moment.
+-  Working as Software Developer Engineer I
 -  Looking up for new oportunities. :)

 🌱 I’m currently learning C# at this moment.